ujamii/extension-bgm_hreflang/Documentation/Configuration/Index.rst

 			//'$languageMapping + array(0 => isolanguagecode)' can be assigned more than once with the same "isolanguagecode" in the array countryMapping.
 			'languageMapping' => $languageMapping + array(0 => isolanguagecode),

+			//This optional 'additionalGetParameters' can be assigned to every language of the current country 'additionalGetParameters' => array(
+				//"sys_language_uid" has to be unique in the array $additionalGetParameters! sys_language_uid => isolanguagecode,

+				//Example
+				1 => '&foo=bar&john=doe', //append &foo=bar&john=doe to the link to sys_language 1 in this country
+			),

 			//This optional 'domainName' can be assigned, if you would like to prepend a certain domain name before your urls.
 			//It overrides an automatically assigned domain from the typolink function.
 			'domainName' => 'https://www.domain.tld',